This page last updated: 25 January 2020.

 morally, a slight tendency to nip at fingers that she was

 developing has been curbed.
-They are brought in daily, given
+They are brought in daily and given

-goat's milk mixed with an egg every morning and three chicks every
+goat's milk mixed with an egg plus four day-old chicks every

 evening.
 They've been out for walks on their leads/harnesses and